-Sort O rder Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of co mments not accepted and reasons URL (If applica ble) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Portuguese and Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Nonprofit and other agencies Residents and organization leaders attended the public meeting on the draft AAP in March 2022.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Portuguese and Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Nonprofit and other agencies Residents and organization leaders attended the public meeting on the draft AAP on February 24, 2023.
 Each attendee had the opportunity to provide feedback and ask questions about the plan's priorities, projects, and goals.
+No comments received.
+All comments accepted N/A

-All comments accepted N/A 2 Press Release Non- targeted/broad community Issued in March 2022.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Press Release Non- targeted/broad community Issued in February 2023.
 Sent to various media outlets, posted on the Town website, on social media, and in several periodic newsletters.
-N/A All comments accepted N/A

-Sort O rder Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of co mments not accepted and reasons URL (If applica ble) 3 Internet Outreach Minorities Non-English Speaking - Specify other language: Portuguese and Spanish Persons with disabilities Residents of Public and Assisted Housing Nonprofit and other agencies Emailed to CDBG distribution list, which includes area nonprofits, businesses, and other community organizations that provide goods or services to lowincome and special needs populations.
-N/A All comments accepted N/A 4 Newspape r Ad Non- targeted/broad community Document availability and public comment period published in Barnstable Patriot and the Cape Cod Times in March 2022.
-N/A All comments accepted N/A
+No comments received other than an inquiry about 2023 funding and the application process.
+All comments accepted N/A 3 Internet Outreach Minorities Non-English Speaking - Specify other language: Portuguese and Spanish Persons with disabilities Residents of Public and Assisted Housing Nonprofit and other agencies Emailed to CDBG distribution list, which includes area nonprofits, businesses, and other community organizations that provide goods or services to lowincome and special needs populations.
+No comments received.
+All comments accepted N/A

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Newspaper Ad Non- targeted/broad community Document availability and public comment period published in Barnstable Patriot and the Cape Cod Times in February 2023.
+No comments received.
+All comments accepted N/A